shubham-mamodiya/AI_projects/heredity/readme.md

 ## Credits

 - The logic is inspired by the CS50 AI course.
-- This file was created with the assistance of AI (GitHub Copilot) for my end.
+- This readme.md file was created with the assistance of AI.

 ---
 ```# Heredity